Effective Date: February 05, 2021

 Nondiscrimination; No Harassment.

 Part of “Taking the High Road” at MODE means that we are respectful.
-Discrimination on any basis, including age, race, religion, gender, disability, nationality, veteran status, pregnancy or any other protected class, is prohibited.
+Discrimination on any basis, including age, race, religion, gender, disability, nationality, veteran status, pregnancy, or any other protected class, is prohibited.
 Workers have a right to a workplace free of harassment.
 MODE requires its suppliers to prohibit all types of harassment including, but not limited to physical, verbal, psychological and sexual harassment.

 No Forced Labor; No Child Labor.